agmuth/cocktail-rag/README.md

 # cocktail-rag

-docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama && \
-docker exec -it ollama ollama run phi \
-&& /bye

-docker exec -it app poetry run python src/rag/scripts/init_vector_store.py 10
+run the command below once all services are up to init the vector db `docker exec -it api poetry run python src/rag/scripts/init_vector_store.py <num_docs_to_ingest>`